JanCBrammer/biopeaks/docs/contributor_guide.md

   `controller`, whereas the `model` has no reference to any of the other components of the architecture (i.e., the `model` is agnostic to the `view` and `controller`).

+## Documentation

+The documentation is hosted on GitHub pages, essentially a static website associated with the `biopeaks` repository: <https://jancbrammer.github.io/biopeaks/>.
+It is automatically build from the `/docs` folder in the root of the `biopeaks` repository.
+The website is re-build every very time the content of `/docs` changes on the master branch (pushes, merged pull requests). `/docs` includes an `index.md` file that constitutes the "landing page".
+It contains links to all other parts of the documentation.
+The layout of the website is defined in `/docs/layouts`.
+For additional information, head over to the [GitHub pages documentation](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages).

 ## Tests